hananabilabd/Java-Carmeter-GPS-Project/README.md

 13. put your stackPane on scene
 14. Then put the scene on Stage
 15. Rename the Stage
-16. Make a GPS icone for stage
+16. Make a GPS icon for stage